FRRouting/frr/COMMUNITY.md

         * This includes fixing existing unit (“make test”) tests if your changes broke or changed them.
-        * It also includes fixing distribution packages for the failing platforms (ie if new libraries are required)
+        * It also includes fixing distribution packages for the failing platforms (ie if new libraries are required).
-        * Feel free to ask for help on development list
+        * Feel free to ask for help on the development list.
     * Go back to the submission process and repeat until the tests pass.
 * If the tests pass:
     * Wait for reviewers.
 Someone will review your code or be assigned to